Networked-Control-Robotics-Lab/ncrl-flight-control/tools/multicomm/MAVROS/README.md

 ## Overview
 * Setup VPN and then connect GSC and all UAV on.

-  Note: Maybe a kernel space VPN server like Wireguard is a choise. https://www.snbforums.com/threads/disabling-openvpn-encryption-auth-completely.57177/
+  Note: Maybe a kernel space VPN server like Wireguard is a free choise. https://www.snbforums.com/threads/disabling-openvpn-encryption-auth-completely.57177/ .
+        Or charged VPN service https://www.cyberciti.biz/faq/ubuntu-20-04-set-up-wireguard-vpn-server/, if need more performance.

 * All UAV must be configured to use the same GSC as master, via ROS_MASTER_URI.